 What security measure are in place at SMWC?

-Security is on-call 24 hours a day with regular patrols around campus.
-Security’s office is located on the lower level of Le Fer Hall.
+Public Safety is on-call 24 hours a day with regular patrols around campus.
+The Public Safety office is located on the lower level of Le Fer Hall.
 Le Fer Hall is also equipped with a prox card system allowing only residents and necessary staff access to the residence hall floors.

 Who do I/my student need to communicate with if they have specific dietary restrictions?

 Sodexo (SMWC food provider) works diligently to offer a wide variety of meal options for all dietary concerns.
 To ensure that there are plenty of meal options, the student can set up a meeting with Sodexo.
 The Office of Campus Life can provide more specific information if needed.

 When does the building close and what does that mean if my student lives on campus?

 Le Fer Hall will close for fall break, Thanksgiving break, Christmas break, spring break, Easter break and summer break.